pa11y/pa11y/README.md

 Configuration
 -------------

 Pa11y has lots of options you can use to change the way Headless Chrome runs, or the way your page is loaded.
-Options can be set either as a parameter on the `pa11y` function or in a config file used by the command-line interface.
+Options can be set either as a parameter on the `pa11y` function, in a [config JSON file](#command-line-configuration), or directly as a [command-line option](command-line-interface).

-When options can be set both in the configuration and using the command-line interface, the value set in the latter will take priority.

 Below is a reference of all the options that are available: